Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-06-installgpedit.md

 ### Step 2: The Install

-- Create a txt file
+- Right click on the desktop and create a txt file
 - Copy and paste this install code into the txt file from "@echo" all the way to "pause"

 @echo off